List of DC Comics characters: M: Fourth version

+Mala

+Mala, along with his brothers Kizo and U-Ban, is a native of the planet Krypton, and a former member of the science council.
+Some years before Krypton exploded, the trio attempted to take over the planet by threatening to remove all moisture from the atmosphere with one of their inventions.
+They were stopped by Superman's father Jor-El who placed them in suspended animation and sent them into outer space as an alternative to the death penalty.
+Mala and his brothers manage to escape on two occasions, but are returned to suspended animation each time.

+Mala in other media

+A female incarnation of Mala appears in Superman: The Animated Series, voiced by Leslie Easterbrook in the second season and Sarah Douglas in the third season.
+This version is a trusted lieutenant and partner of Jax-Ur who participated in the latter's attempt to take over Krypton years prior until Jor-El foiled their plot and imprisoned them in the Phantom Zone.
+After being freed, she battles Superman on two occasions before being killed by a black hole.

 Sebastien Mallory

-Sebastien Mallory is a character appearing in American comic books published by DC Comics.

-Sebastian Mallory is a fast-rising junior executive at LexCorp.
-He and Jimmy Olsen hate each other.
+Sebastien Mallory is a junior executive at LexCorp.
+He and Jimmy Olsen constantly clash with each other.

 Sebastien Mallory in other media

-Sebastien "Bash" Mallory appears in the Superman & Lois episode "A World Without", portrayed by Jason Cermack.
+Sebastien Mallory appears in the Superman & Lois episode "A World Without", portrayed by Jason Cermack.

 Matches Malone

-Matches Malone is a character appearing in American comic books related to DC Comics.
-He was originally a Gotham gang boss whom Batman attempted to recruit to help take down Ra's al Ghul, but he was accidentally killed by a ricocheting bullet that was meant for Batman who impersonated the man to use his underworld contacts and to fool Ra's.
+Matches Malone is a character appearing in American comic books published by DC Comics.
+The character, created by Dennis O'Neil and Irv Novick, first appeared in Batman #242 (June 1972).
+He was originally a gang boss whom Batman attempted to recruit, but was accidentally killed by a ricocheting bullet that was meant for Batman.
+As a result, Bruce Wayne impersonated Malone in order to use his underworld contacts and to fool Ra's al Ghul.

-Post-Crisis, Malone was a small-time arsonist with his brother Carver and who came to Gotham City early on in Batman's career, attracting Batman's attention when Carver was apparently murdered.
-After discovering that Malone had died as well, Batman adopted his identity as his own as nobody else knew of the death.
-Years later, Batman learned that Carver had committed suicide due to his guilt over a fire that he and Malone had started that resulted in the death of a homeless man.

-After operating underground for years by committing low-end robberies, Malone returned to Gotham after hearing reports of his activities, only to be shot by Scarface for his betrayal, surviving long enough to simply confess his role in events to Batman and Nightwing before dying.
+Post-Crisis, the real Matches Malone was a small-time arsonist with his brother Carver Malone who came to Gotham City early on in Batman's career, attracting Batman's attention when Carver was apparently murdered.
+After discovering that Matches had died as well, Batman adopted his identity since no one else knew of his death.
+Years later, Batman learned that Carver had committed suicide due to his guilt over a fire that he and Matches had started, which resulted in the death of a homeless man.
+After operating underground for years by committing low-end robberies, Matches returned to Gotham upon hearing reports of his activities, only to be shot by Scarface for his betrayal, surviving long enough to confess his role in the aforementioned events to Batman and Nightwing.
 His last request was that Batman bury him next to his brother and avenge his death.
 Batman subsequently destroyed Scarface in 'revenge' for Malone's death.
-Talking with Nightwing, Batman observed that he would continue using Malone's identity as he had come to recognize that Malone was not an evil man, but had done some bad things that he never had the chance to make up for, the Dark Knight regarding his use of Malone's name as a chance to give him absolution.

-The "Matches Malone" identity indirectly caused the events of Batman: War Games, when Stephanie Brown attempted to implement an old plan of Batman's that would allow the latter to take control of Gotham's criminal organizations, hoping this would impress Batman enough to convince to take Stephanie back as Robin.
-Stephanie was unaware that the "agent" who was meant to take control of the meeting was Batman acting as Malone, resulting in tensions between the crime families flaring up and most of them being killed in the subsequent stand-off, leading into the subsequent gang wars and Stephanie's own apparent death.

-In Batman Beyond, Terry McGinnis uses the alias of "Trey Malone" (son of Matches) to infiltrate Terminal's Jokerz, but Terminal saw through Terry's disguise due to recognizing him from high school.